mbparvezme/theui.dev/src/routes/docs/+page.md

 ---
 title: TheUI Svelte Introduction
 dir: docs
-description: TheUI-Svelte is a component library for SvelteKit, designed with TailwindCSS.
-Enhance your development process with accessible, customizable components, dark/light mode support, and more.
+description: Begin your journey with TheUI-Svelte.
+Learn how to quickly set up and integrate TheUI-Svelte component library into your Svelte projects.
 ---

 <script lang="ts">